4 Ways to Draw a Rectangle in Matplotlib

 matplotlib patches Rectangle

 Above, we can see an example related to the scatter plot.
-A Scatter plot is seen commonly in statistics.
-Herewith the help of for function, we have tried to create a boundary between the like points and outliners.
-Outliners can be understood as points that are a way to apart from the rest of the data.
-If taken into consideration, they can hurt the calculation for the value of central tendencies.
+A scatter plot is commonly seen in statistics.
+Herewith, with the help of the for function, we have tried to create a boundary between the like points and outliners.
+Outliners can be understood as points that are a way to be apart from the rest of the data.
+If taken into consideration, they can hurt the calculation of the value of central tendencies.

 To do so, first, we have created a scatter plot.
 After this, we have used our function as the above example.
-Here we have made specific customization to the function.
-Like we have used “fc,” which decides whether the rectangle will be color filled or not.
-Then we have used the “linewidth” and “line style” parameters to customize the rectangle border.
+Here, we have made specific customizations to the function.
+We have used “fc,” which decides whether the rectangle will be color filled.
+Then we used the “linewidth” and “line style” parameters to customize the rectangle border.

 3. Plotting a Matplotlib Rectangle on an Image